hpi-bp1819-naumann/shift-detector/docs/source/checks/lda.rst

 The above result can be interpreted as follows:

 1. First, a listing of all columns considered by the check is displayed.
-2. Then all columns that are detected as shifted are displayed with their according relative difference as value.
+2. Then all columns detected as shifted are displayed with their according relative difference as value.
-3. After that a 3 plots are displayed for every shifted column.
+3. After that 3 plots are displayed for every shifted column.
-4. The first shows the relative frequency of each topic for both datasets for the same column the plot is titled as.
+    *   The first shows the relative frequency of each topic for both datasets.
-5. The second shows a word cloud of the most frequent words per topic for the column.
+    *   The second shows a word cloud of the most frequent words per topic.
+        Words with a higher frequency are displayed bigger than words with a lower frequency.
-6. The third shows an interactive visualization that shows all topics of the column as clusters on a two-dimensional grid.
-Each cluster is clickable and on click it shows on right next to the clusters a bar chart of the 30 most relevant terms for the selected topic.
+    *   The third is an interactive visualization that shows all topics as clusters on a two-dimensional grid.
+Each cluster is clickable and on click it shows a bar chart of the 30 most relevant terms for the selected topic right next to the clusters.
 Per default the relevance metric lambda is set to 1.
 This means that the terms are sorted descending by their term frequency inside the topic.
         However in the paper [Sievert2014]_ that introduced this relevance metric, it is advised to set the relevance slider to around 0.6 to make the terms the most descriptive of the topic for a human reader.

 Parameters